mijinatdiscovery/NPHA-doctor-visits/README.md

 n_iter: 100

 When tuning hyperparameters for RandomFoestClassifier, there was a significant difference between the training score(0.65) and the test score(0.38).
-But as the value of the parameter increases, the difference between the train score and the test score decreased.
+But as the value of the min_samples_split, min_samples_leaf parameters increases, the difference between the train score and the test score decreased.

 When tuning hyperparameters for SVC, particularly with the inclusion of the polynomial kernel (poly), computational time increased significantly.